teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains-helen-mode/README.md

 ### 2. On Two Languages (xbdghk)
 **Farm metaphor**: Learning French and Italian from shared Latin roots
-**Technical concept**: Babashka and Ketos as two Lisps with one essence
+**Technical concept**: Steel and Steel as two Lisps with one essence
 **Wisdom**: Understanding roots reveals universal patterns

 ### 3. On Form and Constraint (xbdghl)